shashiiitp19/Deploying-CI-CD-Pipeline/README.md

 # Deploying-CI-CD-Pipeline

-Implemented a complete CICD workflow for a nodejs app with AWS EC2 and Jenkins using webhooks for Continous Deployment.
+Implemented a complete CICD workflow for a nodejs app with AWS EC2 and Jenkins using Webhooks for Continous Deployment.